emaicus/Rangers-and-Ruffians/docs/Compendium_of_Character_Creation.md

 __Wizard Abilities:__
-* __Rules:__
-  * __Learn Spells:__ Each time you level up, learn one new spell of each spell tier that you have access to.
-Spells must be learned from one of your spellbooks.
-  * __Learning Spells:__ New spells or techniques are obtained by leveling up or by finding spellbooks or scrolls in the world.
-A spellbook may contain a specific spell, or a maximum spell tier.
-Spellbooks with a maximum spell tier contain one spell of your choice from the spellbooks that you can learn from with a tier up to the spellbook's maximum spell tier.
-* __Spellbooks:__
-  * __Novice Spellbook:__ You are able to learn spells from the Novice Spellbook.
-  * __The Wizard's Addendum:__ You are able to learn spells from the Wizard's Addendum.
-* __Choices:__
-  * __Spell Choice:__ At the start of your journey, you know 2 extra tier zero spells.
-* __General Abilities:__
-  * __Tier Zero Spells:__ You have achieved a basic knowledge of the arcane, and may now learn tier zero spells from any of your spellbooks.
 * __Starting Items:__
   * __The Sword and the Satchel:__ You begin your adventure with a bottomless satchel.
   * __Walking Stick:__ You begin your adventure with a wizard's staff which gives you +1 additional damage to all spells.